 The College of Veterinary Medicine held the annual Points of Pride Research Day on October 2, 2013.
 Over 40 CVM graduate students presented posters.
 VMED PhD students Jyotika Varshney (advised by Dr. Subbaya Subramanian), Nandita Mirajkar (advised by Dr. Connie Gebhart), and Raffaella Teixeira (advised by Dr. Molly McCue) were recognized with first place awards for outstanding poster presentations.
 Each receives $300 with the first place prize.

 Nandita Mirajkar Wins Young Scientist Award

-Congratulations to Veterinary Medicine PhD Student Nandita Mirajkar (advised by Dr. Connie Gebhart) who recently won the Young Scientist Award at the 6th Annual International Conference on Colonic Spirochaetal Infections in Surrey, UK.
+Veterinary Medicine PhD Student Nandita Mirajkar (advised by Dr. Connie Gebhart) recently won the Young Scientist Award at the 6th Annual International Conference on Colonic Spirochaetal Infections in Surrey, UK.
 Nandita was also awarded a Trainee Travel Award for the 56th Annual Conference of the American Association of Veterinary Laboratory Diagnosticians in San Diego, California.
 Both awards were for oral presentations on her work with Brachyspira infections in swine herds.